emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

-## Build with Docker-Compose
-The docker-compose can run the project into a container and exposes the port required by the simulator to run.

-1. Clone this repo.
-2. Build image: `docker-compose build`
-3. Run Container: `docker-compose up`
-4. On code changes repeat steps 2 and 3.

 ## Tips

 1. The MPC is recommended to be tested on examples to see if implementation behaves as desired.
 One possible example